jashburn00/multicharbsh/README.md

 * `scope-highlighter.entireLine`: whether to highlight entire lines included in the scope or only the characters in scope.
 Default is true (entire lines will be highlighted).

 ## Known Issues
+- delimiter instances in single line comments that contain code on the same line are sometimes not counted correctly.
+- commented or literal instances of multiline comment start/end characters are counted when they should be ignored.
+  - e.g. ```/* /* */ let str = "/*";```  <- both of these multiline comment start symbols would be counted.
 - Extension must sometimes be reloaded after making configuration changes.
-- delimiter instances in single line comments that contain code on the same line are not counted correctly.
-- commented or literal instances of multiline comment start/end characters are counted when they should be ignored.

 \* Delimiters found outside of comments and strings/literals are not ignored.
 It is recommended to not include your delimiters in names or identifiers (or outside of string literals).